Immigration to Finland

-Immigration to Finland is the process by which people migrate to Finland to reside in the country.
-Some, but not all, become Finnish citizens.
-Immigration has been a major source of population growth and cultural change throughout much of the history of Finland.
-The economic, social, and political aspects of immigration have caused controversy regarding ethnicity, economic benefits, jobs for non-immigrants, settlement patterns, impact on upward social mobility, crime, and voting behaviour.
+The most common reasons for immigration to Finland are work, family reunification, study, asylum, return migration and the pursuit of a high quality of life.
+Immigration is linked to discussions about ethnicity, economic effects, employment, integration and political developments.
+It also addresses labour shortages, supports the ageing population and contributes to innovation.

-As of 2021, there are 469,633 foreigners residing in Finland, which corresponds to around 8.5% of the population.
-Numerous polls in 2010 indicated that the majority of the Finnish people want to limit immigration to the country in order to preserve its regional and native cultural diversity.
-It was estimated in 2016 that by 2050, there will be 1–1.2 million foreigners in Finland.
+Historically, Finland has been predominantly ethnically homogeneous, with native Finns forming the majority of the population.
+Traditional minority groups include Finland-Swedes, Sámi and Roma communities.
+Immigration has increased significantly over the last three decades, leading to greater ethnic diversity.
+Major immigrant groups in Finland include Estonians, Russians, Ukrainians, Iraqis, Chinese, Somalis, Filipinos, Indians and Iranians.

-Immigrants from specific countries are divided into several ethnic groups.
-For example, there are both Russians and Chechens from Russia, Turks and Kurds from Turkey, Moroccans and Berbers from Morocco.
-The Chinese and Uyghurs are from China, while immigrants from Iran are divided into Persians, Azeris, Kurds and Lurs.
+As of 2024, Statistics Finland has published data on the foreign population using three different methods.
+The Finnish population includes persons of foreign origin and background, who make up 11.1% of the total population.
+In additional calculations, the proportion of persons born outside Finland is 10.3%.
+Persons with a mother tongue other than Finnish, Swedish or Sámi account for 10.8%.

 History

-Under Swedish control
+Under Sweden

 Under Swedish control, soldiers, priests and officers from Sweden started to arrive in Finland.
 With them came also Walloons.
 During this time Romanis migrated from Sweden to Finland.
 Nowadays there are around 10,000 Finnish Kale in Finland.
 Many Germans, Norwegians, Danes, Swiss people, Poles, Dutch people and Scottish people settled in Finland during this period.
-Many big modern-day companies in Finland were started by these emigrants, including Finlayson, Fazer, Fiskars, Stockmann, Sinebrychoff, Stora Enso and Paulig.
+Many big modern-day companies in Finland were started by these emigrants, including Finlayson, Fazer, Fiskars, Stockmann, Stora Enso and Paulig.

-Under Russian control
+Grand Duchy of Finland (Russian control)

-When Finland became under Russian rule in the 1800s, Russians, Jews, Tatars and during World War I Chinese people started moving to Finland.
-This established strong Jewish and Tatar communities in Finland.
+When Finland became under Russian rule as Grand Duchy in the 1800s, Russians, Jews, Tatars and during World War I Chinese people started moving to Finland.
+This established small Jewish and Tatar communities in Finland.
 There are around 1,800 Jews and 1,000 Tatars living in Finland.
 When Finland gained independence in 1917, majority of the Russians and Chinese left Finland.